Short-term opportunities and risks

 - Procurement risks minimized by a broad portfolio, global purchasing activities and careful selection of suppliers

-Delivery bottlenecks resulting from interruptions in production or the supply chain and raw material shortages: We try to prevent unplanned plant shutdowns by adhering to high technical standards and continuously improving our plants.
-We limit the effects of unplanned shutdowns through diversification within our global production Verbund.
+Delivery bottlenecks resulting from interruptions in production or the supply chain and raw material shortages: We try to prevent unscheduled plant shutdowns by adhering to high technical standards and continuously improving our plants.
+We limit the effects of unscheduled shutdowns through diversification within our global production Verbund.

 Litigation and claims